Sir Robert Holmes(1622–1692)

 Vice-Admiral Sir Robert Holmes

-He never married.
-He died at Yarmouth on 18 November 1692, seventy years old, on the day of an Atlantic storm so violent that the church bell at Thorley was said to have rung itself.
-He was buried in the church he had built.
-The estate passed to his nephew Henry Holmes who held the governorship after him; the Holmes family ran the Isle of Wight as a hereditary political property through the eighteenth century.
-The Holmes name in the English-side catalogue is otherwise the Yorkshire-Lancashire farming-and-weaving surname of the Norse holmr root; Sir Robert Holmes came in from Cork and made the name famous in the Royal Navy on a different line, but Holmes' Bonfire and the burning of New Amsterdam to make New York are the seventeenth-century events the surname carries when the question is asked.
+He died at Yarmouth on 18 November 1692, seventy years old, and was buried in the church he had built, where the Genoese marble statue of him in armour stands to this day.
+The governorship passed to his nephew, and the Holmes family ran the Isle of Wight as a hereditary political property through the eighteenth century.
+The Holmes name in the English catalogue is otherwise the Yorkshire and Lancashire farming-and-weaving surname of the Norse holmr root; Sir Robert Holmes came in from Cork and made it famous in the Royal Navy.

 Achievements

-• ·Royalist cavalry officer in the English Civil War; followed Prince Rupert into exile, 1645–60
+- ·Royalist cavalry officer in the English Civil War; followed Prince Rupert into exile, 1645 to 1660

-• ·His expedition seized New Amsterdam from the Dutch and renamed it New York, September 1664
+- ·His 1664 expedition seized New Amsterdam from the Dutch and renamed it New York

 Where this story lives